rage/programming-23/data/exam_intro.md

 #### Finishing the exam

-* Please submit all your programming tasks one final time, within the exam time allocated to you, before finishing.
+* Please make sure you have submitted all your programming tasks before finishing.
 * You can check the arrival of the exercises you have submitted to the server by logging in to the page [https://tmc.mooc.fi/org/hy/courses/1291](https://tmc.mooc.fi/org/hy/courses/1291).
 The programming task has arrived on the server if you can see the name of the task template and the time when you submitted the task.
 * When you are done, you can close all Visual Studio Code tabs and windows, along with the exam question page.
 There is no need to do anything else.